demisto/content/Packs/cisco-meraki/Integrations/cisco-meraki/README.md

 ### meraki-fetch-firewall-rules
 ***
-List of L3 firewall rules for an SSID
+List of L3 firewall rules for an SSID.

 #### Base Command